Lim Kok Thay: Career

 In 2005, he expanded Group's presence to the UK.
 Genting UK Plc is the largest casino operator in the UK with 43 casinos.

 In 2006, Lim led his team to win the bid to build and operate Singapore's first integrated resort on Sentosa Island, called Resorts World Sentosa.
 The resort was progressively opened from January 2010 and has become a prominent tourist destination in the country.
 The resort features Southeast Asia's first Universal Studios Singapore, six themed hotels, Maritime Experiential Museum and Aquarium and many more attractions.

 Today, under Lim's guidance, the Genting Group has integrated resort properties in three Asian countries, namely Resorts World Genting in Malaysia, Resorts World Sentosa in Singapore and Resorts World Manila in the Philippines, attracting millions of visitors.
 The Group has leisure projects in the US, namely Resorts World New York City, Resorts World Las Vegas and Resorts World Miami, and resort property in Bimini, Resorts World Bimini (about 30 min east of Miami).

 Lim was appointed a visiting professor at the Institute of Biomedical Engineering of Imperial College, London in October 2009.
 He was appointed an honorary professor of Xiamen University, China in December 2007.

 In 2015, Lim acquired Crystal Cruises from Nippon Yusen Kabushiki Kaisha for $550 million.
 Following the acquisition, Lim rapidly expanded the company by building four new river vessels, purchasing an ocean-and-expedition ship and three shipyards, and adding a charter jet service.

 In 2017, three of Lim's nephews filed a lawsuit against him and his brother, in which they contested a family trust created by founder of Genting, Lim Goh Tong.
 Another lawsuit was brought against Lim by his sister over the beneficial interest in a block of Genting stock.

-In February 2018 Lim opened Resorts World Catskills through his holding company Empire Resorts Inc. The $1.2 billion complex contains a casino, entertainment venue and hotel.
+In February 2018 Lim opened Resorts World Catskills owned by Empire Resorts Inc. The $1.2 billion complex contains a casino, entertainment venue and hotel.

 In January 2022, Genting Hong Kong (Star Cruises) declared bankruptcy due to the effects of the COVID-19 pandemic.

 On 1 March 2025, Lim stepped down as CEO of Genting Berhad while remaining Executive Chairman of the Group.
 He was succeeded as CEO by Dato' Sri Tan Kong Han, marking the first time Genting Berhad appointed a CEO from outside the founding family.

 Personal life

 Tan Sri Lim is married to Puan Sri Cecilia Lim.
 They have three children.
-As of 16 February 2021, Forbes estimated Tan Sri Lim's net worth to be US$ 2.4 Billion making him the 1063th richest person in the world.
+As of 16 February 2021, Forbes estimated Tan Sri Lim's net worth to be US$2.4 billion making him the 1063rd richest person in the world.